-We did not audit the internal financial controls system with reference to Ind AS financial statements in so far as it relates to a subsidiary company, which is company covered under the Act, whose financial statement reflect total assets of ₹ 1,248.94 crore as at 31 March 2020, total revenues of ₹ Nil and net cash outflows of Rs 0.29 crore for the year ended on that date, as considered in these consolidated financial statements.
-The consolidated financial statements also include the Group's share of net loss (including other comprehensive income) of Rs Nil for the year ended 31 March 2020, in respect of a 1 joint ventures, which are companies covered under the Act, whose internal financial controls system with reference to Ind AS financial statements are unaudited and our report on the adequacy and operating effectiveness of internal financial controls system with reference to Ind AS financial statements is based solely on representation provided by the management.
+We did not audit the internal financial controls system with reference to Ind AS financial statements in so far as it relates to two subsidiary Company, which is Company covered under the Act, whose financial statement reflect total assets of ₹ 1,155.33 crore as at 31 March 2021, total revenues of ₹ 1.87 crore and net cash outflows of Rs 0.22 Crore for the year ended on that date, as considered in these consolidated financial statements, whose internal financial controls system with reference to Ind AS financial statements are unaudited and our report on the adequacy and operating effectiveness of internal financial controls system with reference to Ind AS financial statements is based solely on representation provided by the management.
 In our opinion and according to the information and explanations given to us by the management.